cosmosclassroom/cosmosintheclassroom/src/sphys/P5L7_sim_EM_polarity.md

    |Water| | | |
    |Ethylene| | | |

+Describe any patterns you observe in the data.

+---

+### Conclusions
 3. For each matter type, use the questions to connect to the conclusions we reached about energy transfer at a macroscopic scale to the observations you made in the simulation.
-   - What happens on a **macroscopic** scale to each type of matter when we expose it to EM radiation in the microwave oven?
+   - (a) What happens on a **macroscopic** scale to each type of matter when we expose it to EM radiation in the microwave oven?
-   - What **particle-scale** observations from the simulation help us explain this observation?
+   - (b) What **particle-scale** observations from the simulation help us explain this observation?